yashviraja9/USPlayingCard/README_internal.md

 Oct 9 - 7:30pm – add policy details of the company in policy page of the site.

-Oct 13 - 9:35
+Oct 13 - 9:35 -
-add new link for playing card in header. evry time when i first try to run application from any computer, i have to add migration and update database. after that when i update database, sometimes i can not see ImageUrl in database.
+add new link for playing card in header.

+every time when i first try to run application from any computer, i have to add migration and update database. after that when i update database, sometimes i can not see ImageUrl in database.